gmreburn/create-react-webext/packages/cra-template-webext/template/readme.md

+**WARNING - This concept is under development and not ready for public use.
+Please contact me if you are interested in contributing to this project.**

 # Getting Started with Create React WebExt

 This project was bootstrapped with an **experimental** [Create React App](https://github.com/facebook/create-react-app) template for development of a web extension.